ethereum/ethereum-org-website/docs/whitepaper/index.md

 "activate" their accounts with ether, but once the ether is there it would be reusable because the contract would refund it each time.

-### Financial derivatives and Stable-Value Currencies
+### Financial derivatives and Stable-Value Currencies {#financial-derivatives-and-stable-value-currencies}

 Financial derivatives are the most common application of a "smart contract", and one of the simplest to implement in code.
 The main